EUDR explained: what the EU Deforestation Regulation requires and who it affects

 Who is directly regulated

-Operators are companies or individuals who place relevant commodities or products on the EU market for the first time, or who export them from the EU.
-The export arm of the definition exists to prevent EU companies from trading in deforestation-linked commodities on third markets while remaining compliant at home.
+Operators are companies or individuals who, in the course of a commercial activity, place relevant products on the market or export them.
 An importer bringing cocoa into the EU for the first time is an operator.
-A company processing domestically produced cattle products and selling them into EU commerce is also an operator.
-Operators bear the heaviest obligations under the regulation: they must carry out full due diligence before placing or exporting each product.
+A company processing domestically produced cattle products and selling them into EU commerce for the first time is also an operator.
+Operators bear the full due diligence obligation: they must carry out the complete due diligence process and submit a due diligence statement before placing or exporting each product.

 What due diligence requires